schmidtfa/schmidtfa/README.md

 This repository is my first attempt to setup a webpage.
+The webpage can be accessed over "schmidtfa.github.io/schmidtfa"